 To Wrap Up

-A well-designed homepage is a key to forming a positive first impression of your brand and encouraging visitors to explore your site.
+A well-designed homepage is key to forming a positive first impression of your brand and encouraging visitors to explore your site.
 As you can see from the examples of best homepage designs listed above, homepages can be very diverse and industry-specific.

 But when you study successful cases, you notice that every homepage has certain elements that are universally present.
 Such elements are an attractive header image/video, catchy headline, meaningful copy, and carefully selected calls to action.